MCawood/lightcone/README.md

 Python toolkit for generating HI lightcones for GADGET simulations

 This Python code was developed to process GADGET simulation data into synthetic lightcones.
-It uses pyGadgetReader to read particle data from GADGET snapshots and processes this data into a pixelised lightcone.
+It uses pyGadgetReader to read particle data from GADGET snapshots and processes this into a pixelised lightcone.
 The output is stored as a large dense NumPy array (datacube).

 1. Quick Start Guide
 -------------------

-To run the code, simply check that the params.txt is correctly configured with your GADGET snapshot path, then run the launcher.py file with your Python interpreter.
+To run the code, simply check that the params.txt is correctly configured with the path to your GADGET snapshots, then run the launcher.py file with your Python interpreter.

 2. Requirements
 -------------------